voyagermesh/voyager/docs/guides/certificate/dns/providers.md

 To learn about necessary IAM permissions, please see [here](/docs/guides/certificate/dns/route53.md).

+### Akamai FastDNS
+ - Provider: `fastdns`
+ - Credential secret keys:
+   - `AKAMAI_HOST`: The Akamai API host
+   - `AKAMAI_CLIENT_TOKEN`: The Akamai client token for a user or service account
+   - `AKAMAI_CLIENT_SECRET`: The Akamai client secret for a user or service account
+   - `AKAMAI_ACCESS_TOKEN`: THe Akamai access token for a user or service account

 ### Microsoft Azure
  - Provider: `azure` or `acs`
  - Credential secret keys: